- Create stickers

 Doodling isn't just for the back of notebooks.
 If you've got plenty of scrap paper lying around the house, doodling is one of the best creative uses for it.
 Get your kids out of their shells and put their ideas and thoughts down on paper with some fun afternoon doodling.

 Stuck for inspiration?
 There are loads of videos on Youtube about how to get them to start thinking of ideas, like this one.

 27. Do a science experiment

-Just because they're not in school, doesn't mean they can't be learning.
-If your child is an aspirational scientist, there are loads of really fun (and safe!) science experiments you can do at home, with just the objects in your home and ingredients in your kitchen.
-But for some of them, it might be best to move it into the garden - otherwise you'll be repainting the walls as well.
+If your child has an interest in science, nurture it.
+There are loads of really fun (and safe) science D.I.Y experiments you can do, with just the objects in your home and ingredients in your kitchen.
+But for some of them, it might be best to move it into the garden - otherwise, you'll be repainting the walls as well.

-But science experiments like this Elephant's Toothpaste experiment (opens in new tab) are minimum mess and really fun!
+But science experiments like this Elephant's Toothpaste experiment promise minimum mess and are really fun.

 Age: 9+ (with parental supervision)